 After getting it all setup and ready to go on my El Cheapo Britek HS-2000 with a 16 channel Gadget Infinity wireless trigger and my Sony Alpha A100 all mounted up I was ready to get moving.
-1rst thing to do is to meter the Octa to see what kind of light I was getting from a large double diffused modifier.
-My meter (shepherd polaris spd100) - (a very good meter for only about $150) says ISO 100, F8.0, 125th a second, at 5ft away from my subject.
+First thing to do is to meter the Octa to see what kind of light I was getting from a large double diffused modifier.
+My meter (shepherd polaris spd100, a very good meter for only about $150) says ISO 100, F8.0, 125th a second, at 5ft away from my subject.
 I will admit that I did get a 3/4th stop increase of light output in the center.
 Was that enough to stop me?
 Uhhhh… NOT!
-OK, now that it is set up and metered lets check out some shots!!!
+OK, now that it is set up and metered lets check out some shots.
 As usual, the very first subject I tested my tools on was my kids! :)

-The setup was dirt simple… place the “Octa” at a 30-45 degree angle out front of my kids and let the large size of the box fill both sides.
+The setup was dirt simple: place the “Octa” at a 30-45 degree angle out in front of my kids and let the large size of the box fill both sides.
 Also since my little kitchen is covered in hi-gloss white paint I’d have a built in fill reflector for both sides anyway!
 Smooth natural light!
 I love it already!
-Ohh and by the way… I did my daughters hair that Saturday morning! :)
+Ohh and by the way, I did my daughters hair that Saturday morning!

-Now, heres a session I did recently with the “Octa”.
+Below is a session I did recently with the “Octa”.
 I gave the box a real workout.
-I bumped it, nearly made it fall, swung it and threw it… it asked for more!
-I’m glad to report… no rips, no tears, no busted hems!
+I bumped it, nearly made it fall, swung it and threw it, and it asked for more!
+I’m glad to report there were no rips, no tears, no busted hems!
 The only glaring secret I used was to keep the light close.

 Heres how most were setup!